-- Parents are to call Student Reception at the College by 9.00am to inform the College of the absence. - The absence must also be supported with a medical certificate for a Medical Condition and submitted to Student Reception. - Student is to download and complete a 'SAC Reschedule' form, submitting it to the Curriculum Leader (Senior Years).
+- parents are to call Student Reception at the College by 9.00am to inform the College of the absence. - the absence must also be supported with a medical certificate for a Medical Condition. - the student is to collect or download and complete an 'Application for Reschedule of SAC/SAT' form, submitting it to the Curriculum Leader (Senior Years).